Finding The NFL’s Funniest Signs

 2. Boys will be Boys

-Props to this Eagles fan for embodying the spirit of Philadelphia sports in one poster.
-It isn’t about rooting for the home team so much as it is belittling the other team.
+Props to this Eagles fan for bottling up the spirit of Philadelphia sports into one simple poster.
+It isn’t about rooting for the home team so much as it is disrespecting everything the opposing team stands for.

-This guy made sure to cover all his bases with a nice two-for-one.
+This guy made sure to cover all of his bases with a nice two-for-one quarterback shot.